Tobexint/alx-low_level_programming/0x03-debugging/README.md

-Debugging, learning how to detect errors from code
+Debugging, learning how to detect errors from code in C language